Assigning and Scheduling Generalized Malleable Jobs under Subadditive or Submodular Processing Speeds: Introduction

 In this work, we investigate a generalized setting in which processing times depend on the actual \emph{set} of machines used for a job.
 This model not only allows for machines to be distinctively well-suited for different jobs but it also captures combinatorial relations between different machines, such as the incompatibility to jointly process the same job.

 To extend the monotone work assumption to the set function context, we define $g_j(S) := 1 / f_j(S)$ for every $j \in J$ and $S \subseteq M$ (as jobs have to be allocated to non-empty machine set, we assume w.l.o.g.\ that $f_j(\emptyset) = \infty$ and $g_j(\emptyset) = 0$ for all $j \in J$).
 Intuitively, $g_j(S)$ corresponds to the joint processing speed with which the machines in $S$ process job $j$, which is represented by one (normalized) unit of work in the numerator.
 We thus refer to the function $g_j : 2^M \rightarrow \mathbb{R}_{\geq 0}$ as the \emph{speed function} for job $j \in J$.
-From a computational point of view, we will assume that each $g_j$ is given by a value oracle that, given a set $S$, returns the value $g_j(S)$.
+Unless noted otherwise, we will assume that each $g_j$ is given by a value oracle that, given a set $S$, returns the value $g_j(S)$.